pub struct Table<K, E>where

 The only functionality missing is listing table fields, and until a use case comes along, it’s likely to remain unimplemented.

-The entry obtained by calling the closure returned from create_entry_fn
+The entry obtained by calling the closure returned from create_entry_fn can be later

 inserted into the table e.g. by calling BTreeMap::insert.